jscad/csg.js/CONTRIBUTING.md

 ## csg.js

-## Constructive Solid Geometry Library
+## Constructive Solid Geometry Library - Contributing Guide

 This library is part of the JSCAD Organization, and is maintained by a group of volunteers.
 We welcome and encourage anyone to pitch in but please take a moment to read the following guidelines.

 * If you want to submit a bug report please make sure to follow the [Reporting Issues](https://github.com/jscad/csg.js/wiki/Reporting-Issues) guide.
 Bug reports are accepted as [Issues](https://github.com/jscad/csg.js/issues/) via GitHub.

-* If you want to submit a change or a patch, please read the [Contributing](https://github.com/jscad/csg.js/wiki/Contributing) guide.
+* If you want to submit a change or a patch, please read the contents below on how to make changes.
 New contributions are accepted as [Pull Requests](https://github.com/jscad/csg.js/pulls/) via GithHub.

 * We only accept bug reports and pull requests on **GitHub**.